supabase/supavisor/README.md

 ## Features

 - Fast
-  - Within 90% throughput as compared to `pgbouncer` running `pgbench` locally
+  - Within 90% throughput as compared to `PgBouncer` running `pgbench` locally
 - Scalable
   - 1 million Postgres connections on a cluster
   - 250_000 idle connections on a single 16 core node with 64GB of ram
 - Multi-tenant
   - Connect to multiple different Postgres instances/clusters
 - Single-tenant
-  - Easy drop-in replacement for `pgbouncer`
+  - Easy drop-in replacement for `PgBouncer`
 - Pool mode support per tenant
   - Transaction
 - Cloud-native